 Pretrial hearings and motion hearings both occur prior to trial.
 Motion hearings, however, address specific issues.
 Defense attorneys file motions for such reasons as:

-In felony cases the defendant must be present at all court dates, including the preliminary hearing. (see our related page on What happens at a felony pretrial hearing?
-In most misdemeanor cases an attorney can appear for the accused.
+In felony cases, the criminal defendant must be present at all court dates, including the preliminary hearing. (see our related page on What happens at a felony pretrial hearing?
+In most misdemeanor cases an attorney can make court appearances for the accused.
 If the charges involve domestic violence the accused must be present for sentencing.
 In some driving under the influence cases the accused may have to be present.

 Some courts accept notarized pleas in misdemeanor cases.
-If they do the defendant does not have to be present.
+If they do the defendant gets a waiver and does not have to be present.
 An experienced attorney will know the pleading procedures at a specific courthouse.